GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 1. Save the configuration and wait for about 1 minute

 Integration of OIDC providers is achieved via `passport-openidconnect` Passport.js strategy which **only** supports the code flow (not hybrid or implicit).
 Additionally, comunication with the token endpoint is carried out via POST only.
+No support for secretless clients (just confidential oauth clients).

 If you need to support a second OIDC provider, you have to duplicate the `openidconnect` strategy and proceed similarly as when [adding a new provider](#supporting-a-new-strategy).